xxmmxx/CSMarkDesktop/PrivacyPolicy.md

 ## Sharing your information with 3rd parties.
 We do not sell, rent, or trade user information.
 We may share aggregated non-personally identifiable information with others such as but not limited to business partners, affiliates, and our users.

-## Rollbar
-For our error reporting, we may use Rollbar's reporting services to allow us to view errors as they occur in real time.
-Rollbar uses this information to fulfill requests, and to offer products and services.
-Rollbar does not collect personally identifiable information when it performs error reporting.
-You may view the Rollbar Privacy Policy [here](https://rollbar.com/privacy/).

 ## Compliance with Children's Online Privacy Protection Act (COPPA)
 We believe that protecting the privacy of children is important and that for that reason we do not knowingly collect or store information from users who are under the age of 13.
 Our services are not structured or designed to attract anyone under the age of 13.